 Mom has a home and $50,000 in the bank.
 If the family is worried about protecting the $50,000 from the high cost of nursing home care, an elder law attorney will be able to present some great options on asset protection, even if mom is already in the nursing home.
 This means that mom would not have needed to give her money away in order to protect it as an elder law attorney can help protect it now, even if mom is in the nursing home.
 The family may not want to sell the home as the home is protected for Medicaid purposes.
 If the family wants to be able to sell the home while mom is in the nursing home, the family could have considered an irrevocable asset protection trust just for the home.

-We have more information on Florida Medicaid asset protection options that discusses asset protection within the 5 year lookback.
+We have more information on Florida Medicaid asset protection options that discusses asset protection within the 5 year look back.

 Should I give all my assets away five years before I need the nursing home?

 An attorney would rarely, if ever, advise giving all of your assets away - for a number of reasons.
 Most people do not want to give their assets away but if you had children you trust and you want to try to preserve assets for their inheritance, you may want to consider a Florida irrevocable asset protection trust.
 Irrevocable trusts used to protect assets are preferable to outright gifting to children for a number of reasons.
+Irrevocable trusts must be created and funded outside of the 5 year lookback period.

 Medicaid Spend-Down